Number of words: 1160

-You have one of the most despicable jobs there are – a salesman.
+You have one of the most despicable jobs one can get, a salesman.
 Today you have 10 people asking you about a car.
 Not much to go with but a sucker is born every minute.
 Then 1% gives their money away.
 Suddenly you have 100 people asking you about a car.
 What do you do?
 You increase the price of the car by factor of 10.
 Nothing would be gained by showering everyone with money.
 There is not enough of tangible resources available to buy them.

-You can not all be rich.
-Not in this system.
+You cannot all be rich.
 Being rich is scarce.
-You can not all have everything.
+You cannot all have everything.

 By now it should be clear to you, as to what happens when you go into debt.
 Let us assume you do not spend as much as you can.
 Let us be daring and assume you have savings.
 You desire a house, but still do not have enough to buy it.
 You borrow money to buy a house.
 You add to the demand.
 Your contribution to the demand is artificial, you do not actually have that purchasing power, you borrowed it.
 But still you add to the demand and the price of real estate reflects that demand.
 Cheap Credit = Higher Prices.

-When yet again you see promises of some sort of riches save yourself some time and direct your attention to something else.
-The actual change would be in changing the system itself.
-This or that economic policy wont change much, if anything at all.
+When yet again, you see promises of some sort of riches save yourself some time and direct your attention to something else.
+The actual change would be in changing the System itself.
+This or that economic policy won't change much if anything at all.
 In fact, when you see them talking about economic policies, know that you are screwed.
 Deep State and Cabal and their Trillions… Have you ever asked yourself why would someone capable of interstellar travel need to rely on our economy to build their secret space program?
-I mean, why gimp yourself?
+Why would they gimp themselves like that?

-A system where basic goods and necessities are not scarce and have little to no production cost.
+A System where basic goods and necessities are not scarce and have little to no production cost.
 This way you would not have to work to survive.
-You would only work to buy what would then be deemed luxury.
+You would only work to buy what would then be deemed a luxury.